ilovetocode2019/telegram.py/docs/intro.rst

 Introduction
 ============

-Welcome to the documentation for telegram.py, an async API wrapper for Telegram written in Python.
+Welcome to the documentation for telegram.py, an async API wrapper for Telegram bot API in Python.

 .. _installation: